alxshelepenok/lumen/content/posts/build3rs-stack-arweave.md

 ---
 ![](https://storage.fleek.zone/27a60cdd-37d3-480c-ae88-3ad4ca886b13-bucket/imgs/arweave-builderstack.png)

 **Welcome to the Build3rs Stack**!
-In this content series we cover the most important parts of the web3 infrastructure for builders, and go over their applied use-cases.
+In this content series we cover the most important parts of the web3 infrastructure stack for builders, and go over their applied use-cases.

 **Today we will cover:** [**Arweave**](https://www.arweave.org/).
 Arweave is a permanent and decentralized web platform built on an open ledger.
 It's main service?
 A permanent storage protocol, with a particular mechanism: you only pay for storage once, and store data permanently on a decentralized network.